plblum/jivs/docs/Learning.md

 vhm.vh('FirstName').setValue(person.firstName, { validate: false });
 vhm.vh('LastName').setValue(person.lastName, { validate: false });
 ... and so forth ...
+/* Or use the ModelReader class to copy values from model to all valuehosts together. let modelReader = new ModelReader(vhm, person);
+modelReader.read(); // ValueHosts are now updated!
+*/

 // execute validation
 let status = vhm.validate(); // it will notify elements in your UI of validation changes if (status.doNotSave)